The Wall Street Journal looks at some surprising comments from

 And here's Mr. Zoellick's sound-money kicker: "The system should also consider employing gold as an international reference point of market expectations about inflation, deflation and future currency values.
 Although textbooks may view gold as the old money, markets are using gold as an alternative monetary asset today."
 Mr. Zoellick's last observation will not be news to investors, who have traded gold up to $1,400 an ounce, its highest level in real terms since the 1970s, as a hedge against the risk of future inflation.

-The rediscovery of Say's Law continues.
-As I wrote last week, Say's Law states:
+Say's Law continues.
+As I wrote last week,

 "the demand for any commodity is a function of the supply of noncompeting commodities."